Republicans push demand for a vote on Iran nuclear deal

 Even if this strategy were adopted by the United States, however, it was unclear how it would play with the five other powers engaged in the negotiations with Iran - Britain, China, France, Germany and Russia.

-(Additional reporting by Howard Schneider and Yeganeh Torbati; Editing by David Storey, Frances Kerry and Dan Grebler)
+(Additional reporting by Howard Schneider and Yeganeh Torbati; Editing by David Storey and Frances Kerry)